pekanius/FTG-Station-13/README.md

 # FTG-Station-13
 FTG Station(FreeTG Station) is station, that will be always licensed under GPL v3.
 It means, you don't need to open your code to people, that connecting to your server, but you should open it to people, that has a dmb.
+Based on old TG station code under GPL v3.

 # The main purpose of FTG-Station-13
 The main purpose of FTG Station is to be a platform for a good closed source builds.